-BOARD OF TRUSTEES OF THE FEDERAL OLD-AGE AND SURVIVORS INSURANCE AND FEDERAL DISABILITY INSURANCE TRUST FUNDS WASHINGTON, D.C., AUGUST 5, 2010
+BOARD OF TRUSTEES OF THE FEDERAL OLD-AGE AND SURVIVORS INSURANCE AND FEDERAL DISABILITY INSURANCE TRUST FUNDS WASHINGTON, D.C., MAY 13, 2011

-The Honorable Nancy Pelosi Speaker of the House of Representatives Washington, D.C.
+The Honorable John A. Boehner Speaker of the House of Representatives Washington, D.C.
 20510

-Dear Madam Speaker:
+Dear Mr. Speaker:

-We are writing to notify you, per the requirements of section 709 of the Social Security Act, that the Federal Disability Insurance (DI) Trust Fund is now projected to become inadequate within the next 10 years.
-As shown in the 2010 OASDI Trustees Report, which we are issuing today and a copy of which is attached, the assets of the DI Trust Fund are projected to fall below 20 percent of annual cost during 2017 based on our intermediate set of economic, demographic, and programmatic assumptions.
-Moreover, the assets of the DI Trust Fund are now projected to become exhausted in 2018, if no action is taken.
+We are writing to notify you, per the requirements of section 709 of the Social Security Act, that the Federal Disability Insurance (DI) Trust Fund is projected to become inadequate within the next 10 years.
+As shown in the 2011 OASDI Trustees Report, which we are issuing today and a copy of which is attached, the assets of the DI Trust Fund are projected to fall below 20 percent of annual cost during 2016 based on our intermediate set of economic, demographic, and programmatic assumptions.
+Moreover, the assets of the DI Trust Fund are projected to become exhausted in 2018, if no action is taken.